 __________________________________________

 No. Despite the rumor spread for centuries by the Rabbis that Karaites wear tefillin directly between their eyes, in fact, Karaites do not wear tefillin at all, and never have.

-The source of the rumor is the same as that of another age-old false rumor, that Karaites hang tzitzith (fringed garments) on the wall.
+The source of the rumor is the same as that of another age-old false rumor, that Karaites hang tzitzith (fringed garments) on the wall, so that they can stare at them in order to fullfill, in a literal sense, the commandmend to look at them [Numbers 15:39].

-The source of most of these false rumors is the way Karaites traditionally interpret Exodus 35:3, as a complete prohibition against allowing any fires to be lit or even to remain burning during the Shabbat.
+The source of most of these false rumors is the way Karaites traditionally interpret Exodus 35:3, as a complete prohibition against allowing any fires to be lit or even to remain burning during the Shabbath.
 While this literal interpretation has been questioned over the years by certain prominent Karaites, such as Sima Babovich, most Karaites have traditionally adhered to it and still do to this day.
-It is from here that the opponents of the Karaites began to claim that Karaites interpret the scriptures literally.
+(This website does not.)
+It is from here that the opponents of the Karaites began to claim that Karaites interpret the scriptures literally, when in fact, it is the Rabbanites that tend to do so far more often, such as in their interpretation of Deuteronomy 6:8 as meaning that physical boxes should be affixed to the arm and head (tefillin).

+__________________________________________